SMAPPNYU/facebookdeprivation_bh/README.md

 	* `1.5-online_networks.R` - replicates Tables S19-S21 + Fig S5
 	* `1.6-offline-online-interaction.R` - replicates Fig S6, Fig S5.A

 -  **`02_count_network_diversity.py`** - script estimating proportion of each ethnic group within online networks/friend lists of users who sent their online data.
 Lists are filtered to friends made prior to July 8, 2019, the week the experiment started to capture only pre-treatment friendships.
-To respect and ensure the privacy of our particpants, we cannot publicly share the raw files with names but provide aggregated proportions for each user within the maindataset (these proportions - variables "bosniak_online_v1", "serb_online_v1", "croat_online_v1" and "bosniak_online_v2", "serb_online_v2", "croat_online_v2" - and are then used in the analysis of network diversity, as in the script `1.5_online_networks_megan.R`).
+To respect and ensure the privacy of our participants, we cannot publicly share the raw files with names but provide aggregated proportions for each user within the main dataset (these proportions - variables "bosniak_online_v1", "serb_online_v1", "croat_online_v1" and "bosniak_online_v2", "serb_online_v2", "croat_online_v2" - and are then used in the analysis of network diversity, as in the script `1.5_online_networks_megan.R`).
 The difference in two versions comes from the following: within first version, names that overlap across ethnic groups as weighted appropriately (i.e., if the name is found across two ethnic groups, we assign 50-50 probability of the person belonging to either; ir 33/33/33 if the name appears across three categories); within the second version, proportions are calculated effectively taking out the overlapping names (putting them within a separete category).
 Within the main data analysis, we use both versions to check robustness.